 Blucora to Announce Third Quarter 2022 Financial Results Tuesday, November 1, 2022

-/EIN News/ -- DALLAS, Oct.
-26, 2022 (GLOBE NEWSWIRE) -- Blucora, Inc. (NASDAQ: BCOR), a provider of data and technology-driven tax software and wealth management solutions that empowers people to improve their financial wellness, will announce its third quarter 2022 financial results prior to market open on Tuesday, November 1, 2022.
+DALLAS, Oct.
+26, 2022 (GLOBE NEWSWIRE) -- Blucora, Inc. BCOR, a provider of data and technology-driven tax software and wealth management solutions that empowers people to improve their financial wellness, will announce its third quarter 2022 financial results prior to market open on Tuesday, November 1, 2022.

 A conference call for members of the investment community will be held on Tuesday, November 1, 2022 at 8:30 a.m.
 ET during which the Company will discuss its third quarter 2022 results, its outlook and other business items.
 This call will be webcast and can be accessed within the Investor Relations section of the Blucora corporate website at www.blucora.com.